buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Languages**: as original race

 **Special**: Must identify a Patron and have at least 3 common Traits.
-Accesses power at Trait sum 5 even if they have fewer points.
+Gains access to power at a Trait sum of 5, even if they have fewer points.
 An additional Feat of choice.

 ## Sornelian